The Maternal Instinct Is A Myth And We’ve Got The Science To Prove It

 “I never questioned having him.
 I just remember thinking that something must be wrong with me for not having that overwhelming ‘motherly’ feeling.”

-The “maternal instinct” casts women as natural care givers, when in fact mothering is not something that comes very naturally for a lot of people.
-As a result, stories like Amy’s are often excluded from the narrative.
-There is, of course, a distinctly gendered component to this; for both women and men, parenting requires a lot of work, but society feels more comfortable imposing a standard of innate parental ability onto women — perpetuating gender roles that ultimately support a patriarchal society.
+Stories like these aren’t supported by the concept of a “maternal instinct,” because it mythologizes women as natural care givers, when in fact it’s not something that comes very naturally for a lot of people.
+For many women (and men) it requires a lot of work, but it’s a standard that society nonetheless feels more comfortable imposing onto women than men — perpetuating gender roles that ultimately support a patriarchal society.

 According to the 2012 research paper Emotional Regulation of Fertility Decision Making: What Is the Nature and Structure of “Baby Fever”? by Gary L. Brase and Sandra L. Brase, “Feelings about babies and decisions about fertility could be based on the extent to which people have (or have not) internalized general gender norms of their ambient society.”